 Without a proper cloud security strategy in place, companies are more likely than not to face serious security issues in their cloud computing architecture.
-The following items describe some of the most common security threats and risks companies may encounter.
+The following items describe some of the most common cloud computing threats and risks companies may encounter.

-- Loss of end user control: Without proper visibility and control, a company’s end users can unknowingly, or even willfully, put the organization at risk.
+Without proper visibility and control, a company’s end users can unknowingly, or even willfully, put the organisation at risk.
 Here’s an example: A salesperson who is about to resign from their current business decides to download a report of their customer contacts and upload that data to a personal cloud storage service.
-Once they’re hired by a competitor organization, they can leverage that data.
+Once they’re hired by a competitor organisation, they can leverage that data.

-- Malware: Cloud services are prime targets for data exfiltration, or the process where a cyber attacker carries out an unauthorized data transfer from their computer.
+Cloud services are prime targets for data exfiltration, or the process where a cyber attacker carries out an unauthorised data transfer from their computer.
 And unfortunately, these cyber criminals have come up with new, harder-to-detect data exfiltration methods, including both open and concealed methods.

-- Contractual breaches: When business parties sign a contract, this often restricts how data is used and who has access to it.
-But if an employee moves restricted data into the cloud without authorization, the contract could be violating, leading to potential legal retaliation.
+When business parties sign a contract, this often restricts how data is used and who has access to it.
+But if an employee moves restricted data into the cloud without authorisation, the contract could be violating, leading to potential legal retaliation.

-- Damaged reputation among customers: When your data is breached, inevitably, your customers are less likely to trust your organization.
-And without adequate trust, your organization may have to deal with revenue loss.
+When your data is breached, inevitably, your customers are less likely to trust your organisation.
+And without adequate trust, your organisation may have to deal with revenue loss.
 Sadly, one of the most well-known card data breaches occurred with Target.
 When cyber attackers stole over 40 million customer credit and debit cards, one of the results was a loss of trust.
-Not to mention, a common result of lost customer trust is a phenomenon called “customer churn,” wherein customers decide to take their business elsewhere—even if they were happy, loyal consumers of the organization before the breach.
+Not to mention, a common result of lost customer trust is a phenomenon called “customer churn,” wherein customers decide to take their business elsewhere—even if they were happy, loyal consumers of the organisation before the breach.

-- Revenue loss: Ultimately, this is one of the most damaging consequences a company can and will face following a data breach.
+Ultimately, this is one of the most damaging consequences a company can and will face following a data breach.
 When a company’s customers lose trust in their ability to safeguard their sensitive financial information, their loyalties moves elsewhere, costing the breached company massive amounts of money.
-And not to mention, the average cost of a data breach is around $4 million, a fee many organizations simply can’t afford.
+And not to mention, the average cost of a data breach is more than £3 million, a fee many organisations simply can’t afford.